 To save the contents of a Command Window as a query component, use Edit - Save as Query.

-Queries in Manifold can use either the native Manifold query engine or whatever is the query engine provided by a data source if the query was created within a data source.
+Queries can use either the native Manifold query engine or whatever is the query engine provided by a data source if the query was created within a data source.
 A command window is automatically associated with whatever query engine is used for the data source in which the command window was opened.

 For example, if we use View - New Command Window - SQL from the main menu that command window will automatically use the Manifold query engine.
 If in the Project pane have a data source created using Microsoft's SQL Server DBMS and we right-click on that data source and choose New Command Window that command window will by default use the SQL Server query engine to execute queries.
 We can switch back and forth between Manifold and the native engine by using !manifold and !native commands in the Command Window.

 See the Query Builder topic for details on using built-in features to assist in writing queries.
 See also the Example: Switching between Manifold and Native Query Engines topic.